antonyant11/the-makerformlab-docs/docs/index.md

-# Welcome to The MakerForge Documentation
+# Welcome to The MakerFormLab Documentation

-Discover The MakerForge, the innovative web platform where architects and designers transform their visions with exceptional sculptural art.
+Discover The MakerFormLab, the innovative web platform where architects and designers transform their visions with exceptional sculptural art.
 Access a vital online gallery of 3D CAD models, enabling you to integrate artworks from the initial design phase.
 This foresight means no costly building modifications later, perfect pre-installed power and lighting, and natural light that enhances the art by design.
 It also simplifies budgeting by including artworks from the outset, streamlining the search for elusive sculptural additions.

-For artists, The MakerForge is your direct pipeline to architectural integration.
+For artists, The MakerFormLab is your direct pipeline to architectural integration.
 It's a powerful point-of-sale and a secure hub for your available 3D artworks, ready to be discovered, visualized, and selected by design professionals actively looking to enhance their projects.

 ---

-## Navigating The MakerForge: Platform Features & User Experience
+## Navigating The MakerFormLab: Platform Features & User Experience

-The MakerForge is designed for seamless interaction, offering distinct experiences tailored to its three primary **user groups**:
+The MakerFormLab is designed for seamless interaction, offering distinct experiences tailored to its three primary **user groups**:

 * **Architects & Designers:** Log in to explore and download 3D CAD models, integrating sculptural art directly into your projects.
 * **Artists:** Access your account to upload new artworks, including high-quality images and their corresponding 3D models.